signalogic/SigSRF_SDK/mediaTest_readme.md

 * Dynamic channel creation to support multiple RTP streams per session (see [Multiple RTP Streams (RFC8108)](#user-content-multiplertpstreams) above)
 * Dynamic delay and depth adjustment control through APIs and command line options
 * Statistics APIs, logging, and several options such as overrun control, probation control, flush, and bypass modes

-<a name="PacketPushRateControl"></a>
-### Packet Push Rate Control

-In telecom mode, mediaMin uses packet arrival timestamps to control packet push rate; i.e. the rate at which it calls the [pktlib](#user-content-pktlib) DSPushPackets() API.
-Telecom mode assumes reliable and relatively accurate arrival timestamps.
-In addition, mediaMin reads the [Real-Time Interval](#user-content-realtimeinterval) command line option (-rN entry, where N is in msec) to set processing intervals needed by [pktlib](#user-content-pktlib) and [streamlib](#user-content-streamlib).
-For example, an -r20 cmd line entry is appropriate for RTP streams with 20 msec ptime, or multiples of 20 msec (typical for a wide variety of media codecs).

-In analytics mode, mediaMin can treat packet arrival timestamps as somewhat accurate or assume they are completely invalid.
-In these cases, mediaMin uses the [Real-Time Interval](#user-content-realtimeinterval) to either adjust or fully control the packet push rate.
-In the latter case, the AUTO_ADJUST_PUSH_RATE flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) can be applied in cmd line -dN options, which will enable a queue balancing algorithm that generates decoded media streams with average rate matching the Real-Time Interval.

-For offline or "bulk pcap processing" purposes, mediaMin supports "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, controlled by Real-Time Interval cmd line entry.
-The following command line examples show FTRT examples and their real-time counterparts:

-    real-time:           ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r20

-    FTRT (28x faster):   ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc11 -r0.7

-    real-time:           ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r20

-    FTRT (40x faster):   ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc11 -r0.5

-The following command line examples show AFAP examples:

-    ./mediaMin -cx86 -i../pcaps/pcmutest.pcap -i../pcaps/EVS_16khz_13200bps_FH_IPv4.pcap -C../session_config/pcap_file_test_config -L -d0x40c00 -r0

-    ./mediaMin -cx86 -i ../pcaps/AMRWB-23.85kbps-20ms_bw.pcap -L -d0x20000000040801 -r0

-For more information see [Bulk Pcap Handling](#user-content-bulkpcaphandling).

-#### Auto-Adjust Push Rate

-The auto-adjust packet push rate algorithm can be applied in the cmd line -dN argument in cases where packet arrival timestamps are zero or otherwise inaccurate.
-To operate correctly it must be combined with the ANALYTICS_MODE flag (the AUTO_ADJUST_PUSH_RATE and ANALYTICS_MODE flags are values 0x80000 and 0x40000 in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>).
-Below are some auto-adjust push rate algorithm command line examples:

-    ./mediaMin -cx86 -i../pcaps/announcementplayout_metronometones1sec_2xAMR.pcapng -L -d0xc0c01 -r20

-    ./mediaMin -cx86 -i../pcaps/mediaplayout_adelesinging_AMRWB_2xEVS.pcapng -L -d0xc0c01 -r20

-In the various command lines above, you might notice the same media content being processed in different ways.
-Telecom mode should provide the highest media quality and most accurate timing in media output, but again, that assumes accurate arrival timestamps.

 <a name="DepthControl"></a>
 ### Depth Control